String Theory in a Pinch: Resolving the Gregory-Laflamme Singularity: Thermodynamics of HP phases

 \subsection{Canonical ensemble: $F(\beta,L)$ (Fig.~\ref{fig:f_vs_minfty_non_uniform})}

 The free energy $F(\beta,L)$ is also readily obtained from our numerical study.

 The results show that the dominance of phases in the canonical ensemble is the reverse of the microcanonical ensemble: in $d=4,5$ NUHPS are preferred over uniform strings at any temperature $T<T_H$, while in $d=6$ uniform strings are the dominant phase.
+As we have mentioned, corrections to the EFT are expected to modify the NUHPS for large enough non-uniformity but this must still be computed.
 Free strings only become relevant when the system is so close to the Hagedorn temperature that the large fluctuations render the HP model invalid, see \eqref{eq:qlimit}.

+Again, these results confirm the conclusions of the heuristic comparison in Sec.~\ref{sec:basics}.
+They also resolve the issues with $F_b$ in $d=6$ mentioned there.